cliosight/Docs/README.md

 Watch this video for creating a datasource.

 ## Running Queries on a Datasource <a name="tables"></a>
-Admin users can execute create, update, delete and other SQL queries on a configured database.
+Admin users can execute create, update, delete and other SQL queries on a configured server instance with a database.
 It is a more convinient way to connect with multiple cloud databases compared to a conventional workbench because of the browser interface.
 Views are stored as reports that can be exported to other configured datasources.

 ## User Permissions and Access Control <a name="acl"></a>
 Cliosight ensures that each component created within its platform incorporates fine-grained access control.
 Administrators can grant specific permissions to users, enabling controlled actions on UI and automation components.
 An example of this is access based on the geographic location of users.